-As we dig deeper on the sea moss benefits and side effects we need to understand that sea moss has been attributed with many benefits and is constantly being studied.
+As we dig deeper on the benefits and side effects of this seaweed, we need to understand that it has been attributed with many benefits and is constantly being studied.

 As a natural product that has been used for generations, it has a long list of loyal believers.
-Many Naturopaths and Herbalists will administer sea moss as a natural treatment for a range of conditions.
+Many Naturopaths and Herbalists will administer different seaweeds as a natural treatments for a range of conditions.

 Rather than waiting to find out that you’re struggling with a particular complication, you may want to take preventative steps and consider the following benefits of sea moss in conjunction with professional advice.

 A mineral which lowers blood pressure, Taurine is known to support a healthy metabolism and assist the body with binding bowel fats.
 As a result, is is actively involved in promoting the breakdown, digestion and absorption of nutrients.